habiibullah/Alx_School_Practice/0x02-functions_nested_loops/README.md

-function that checks for lowercase character
+function that prints sign of a number